CHAPTER DEVELOPMENT GUIDE

 Develop the presidential application.
 Include questions about the candidate’s plans for the following year, their motivation to run for President, their accomplishments and overall ACE experience this year, etc.

-Procedures will vary by chapter, but an example of the next steps is an application review by you (the outgoing President), followed by a panel interview of each candidate, with the panel consisting of you and any outgoing executives who did not run for President.
+Procedures will vary by chapter, but an example of the next steps is an application review by the outgoing President, followed by a panel interview of each candidate, with the panel consisting of you and any outgoing executives who did not run for President.
 The panel interviews would then culminate in a vote for the optimal candidate.

 Once the new President is selected, he/she should develop the executive application package, adding/changing to the previous year’s package as he/she sees fit.
 Ideally, the outgoing President should be heavily consulted during this process.
 The package should include a detailed description of the responsibilities associated with each position as well as relevant questions to ascertain an individual’s suitability for a given position.
 It is a good idea to allow individuals to rank their top 3 choices of position instead of applying for a single position.